marietteswart1711-boop/DC24-Job-Card/README.md

 ## Using the app

+1. Technician enters the job number for this job card.
-1. Technician fills in job details, description of work, and any materials used.
+2. Technician fills in job details, description of work, and any materials used.
-2. Optional: attach before/after photos from the phone camera.
+3. Optional: attach before/after photos from the phone camera.
-3. Client and driver sign directly on the phone screen.
+4. Client and driver sign directly on the phone screen.
-4. Technician answers **"Is this job card linked to a disposal site certificate?"** (Yes/No).
+5. Technician answers **"Is this job card linked to a disposal site certificate?"** (Yes/No).
-5. Tap **Complete Job Card** — the email sends immediately in the background to `info@drainclean24.co.za` (or whatever `EMAIL_TO` is set to).
+6. Tap **Complete Job Card** — the email sends immediately in the background to `info@drainclean24.co.za` (or whatever `EMAIL_TO` is set to).
 If the customer's email address was filled in and looks valid, they automatically get their own copy too (subject "Your Job Card #...") — sent in addition to, never instead of, the office copy.
 A missing or badly typed client email just skips that copy quietly; it never blocks the job card itself from going through.
-6. A thank-you screen appears with a **⭐ Rate DC24 on Google** button — handy to hand the phone to the client right there on site while the job is fresh.
-Tapping **Start Next Job Card** dismisses it and loads the next job number.
+7. A thank-you screen appears with a **⭐ Rate DC24 on Google** button — handy to hand the phone to the client right there on site while the job is fresh.
+Tapping **Start Next Job Card** dismisses it and clears the form, ready for the next job number to be entered.
-7. If there's no signal at the moment of submission, the job card is saved in the phone's local **History** tab with a "Failed" tag and a **Resend** button, so nothing is lost — just resend once back in signal range.
+8. If there's no signal at the moment of submission, the job card is saved in the phone's local **History** tab with a "Failed" tag and a **Resend** button, so nothing is lost — just resend once back in signal range.
 The thank-you/review screen still appears either way, since the job itself is done regardless of whether the email sent immediately.